The Leadership Challenge on the High Seas

 While most of us will never command a destroyer, many of us will lead others who have insight into how we can improve.
 As we move into positional leadership roles, we often lose touch with daily operations.
 We forget the challenges line employees face and with limited perspective cannot accurately identify, let alone solve the ever-growing list of challenges.
 Creating an environment of trust; effectively listening to staff; and giving people freedom in solving their challenges enables our teams to grow, improve, and moves our organizations forward to a more competitive place in the future.

-About Michael: Michael Curtis has 30 plus years in public service including a stint in the United States Air Force and over 20 years with the Texas Department of Family and Protective Services.
-He supervises a team of highly motivated trainers for Adult Protective Services and directs a marriage ministry for his church.
-He has been married to the love of his life for 34+ years and has one son, Matthew.
-Michael calls Northeast Texas home.
+About Michael: Michael Curtis has 30 plus years in public service including a stint in the United States Air Force and over 23 years with the Texas Department of Family and Protective Services.
+He is a Certified Master Facilitator nd Coach of the Leadership Challenge and serves in his local church as the Director of Adult Education.
+Michael has been married to the love of his life, Patty, for almost 4 decades and has one son, Matthew.